Section D - Training Procedures

 A word or phrase that succinctly describes subject matter associated with a learning need.

 A learning activity is a facilitated, performance-based component of instruction.
 Learning activities are student-focused, and require the learner to be actively involved in structured work designed to enhance the acquisition of knowledge, skills, or competencies.
 The use of learning activities is consistent with principles of adult learning.
 Learning activities are integrated into the delivery of instruction as a means of reinforcing taught concepts, introducing relevant topics or to enhance student retention necessary to achieve competence as a peace officer.
 Students participating in a learning activity may be coached or provided feedback, but unlike tests, learning activities are not graded on a pass/fail basis.

 (5) Presenter-developed Comprehensive Test

-A presenter-developed, paper and pencil test that measures acquisition of knowledge in multiple learning domains.
+A presenter-developed, test that measures acquisition of knowledge in multiple learning domains.

 (b) Single Presenter